This is a costly mistake that companies should be aware of when they contemplate filing any type of case related to a

 Legal grounds for jurisdiction: Under the Tucker Act, the Court of Federal Claims has jurisdiction over federal contract cases in which the government is a party.
 See 28 USC 1491(a)(1); Gonzales & Gonzales Bonds & Ins.
 Agency v.
 Dept. of Homeland Sec., 490 F.3d 940, 943 (Fed.
 Cir.
 2007).

-When companies consider filing a lawsuit against the federal government, they must first see whether there is privity.
+Lack of privity defense for Government: When companies consider filing a lawsuit against the federal government, they must first see whether there is privity.
 Normally, privity of contract is between the prime contractor and the government.
-Subcontractors generally do have privity unless the government’s actions somehow extinguish such a defense to the lawsuit.
+Subcontractors generally do not have privity unless the government’s actions somehow extinguish such a defense to the lawsuit.

 Standing to file suit: As the US Federal Circuit Court of Appeals stated, “[s]tanding is a threshold jurisdictional issue that implicates Article III of the Constitution.”
 Citing S. Cal.
 Fed.
 Sav. & Loan Ass’n, 422 F.3d at 1328.
 “Not only is privity a fundamental requirement of contract law, but it takes on even greater significance in cases such as this, because the ‘government consents to be sued only by those with whom it has privity of contract.’”
 Id. (quoting Erickson Air Crane Co. of Wash. v.
 United States, 731 F.2d 810, 813 (Fed.
 Cir.
 1984)).

 Limited Privity of Contract Exceptions

 In making its decision, the US Federal Circuit Court of Appeals pointed out that a narrow exception to the privity of contract requirement can exist when a “party standing outside of privity by contractual obligation stands in the shoes of a party within privity,” such as when a party can demonstrate that it was an intended third-party beneficiary under the contract, Citing First Hartford Corp.
 Pension Plan & Tr. v.
 United States, 194 F.3d 1279, 1289 (Fed.
 Cir.
-1999), or when a party can demonstrate that a prime contractor acted as purchasing agent on behalf of the government in contracting with a subcontractor.
+1999), or when a party can demonstrate that a prime contractor acted as a purchasing agent on behalf of the government in contracting with a subcontractor.
 See Nat’l Leased Hous.
 Ass’n v.
 United States, 105 F.3d 1423, 1435–36 (Fed.
 Cir.
 1997); United States v.
 Johnson Controls, Inc., 713 F.2d 1541, 1551 (Fed.
 Cir.
 1983).